 6. Learn a new craft or skill!

 Sit-in on a ceramics class or paint a river scene.
-Let the kids finger paint, sew and cut out all sorts of animals and nautical-themed objects at the Thousand Islands Arts Center – celebrating 50 years in 2017.
-Learn about knot-tying, paddle making or rowing at the Antique Boat Museum, which is also celebrating 50 years.
+Let the kids finger paint, sew and cut out all sorts of animals and nautical-themed objects at the Thousand Islands Arts Center – helps anyone find their inner creative side.
+Learn about knot-tying, paddle making or rowing at the Antique Boat Museum, which also offers speedboat rides in antique boats if you prefer to let someone else do the driving!

 7. Drive-on in